-To: Permanent Representatives of Brunei Darussalam, Indonesia, Malaysia, Papua New Guinea, Singapore, Timor-Leste, Australia, China, Japan, Hong Kong China, and the United Kingdom of Great Britain and Northern Ireland & Director General of ECMWF The UK Met Office, through the Weather and Climate Information Services (WISER) programme for Asia Pacific (WISER Asia Pacific) (2022-2029) funded by the UK Government's Foreign, Commonwealth and Development Office (FCDO), is one of our development partners to support SWFP subregional activities in Asia and Pacific.
-Recent informal discussions between the relevant staff of the UK Met Office and the WMO Secretariat have indicated that WISER Asia Pacific is willing to support SWFP implementation in the Southeastern Asia-Oceania subregion, as feasible, should there be clear needs such a framework would address, with involvement of NMHSs from potential participating countries in the subregion and support from the potential global and regional centres willing to contribute.
+The UK Met Office, through the Weather and Climate Information Services (WISER) programme for Asia Pacific (WISER Asia Pacific) (2022-2029) funded by the UK Government's Foreign, Commonwealth and Development Office (FCDO), is one of our development partners to support SWFP subregional activities in Asia and the Pacific.
+Recent informal discussions between the relevant staff of the UK Met Office and the WMO Secretariat have indicated that WISER Asia Pacific is willing to support SWFP implementation in the Southeastern Asia-Oceania subregion, as feasible, should there be clear needs that such a framework would address, with the involvement of NMHSs from potential participating countries in the subregion and support from the potential global and regional centres willing to contribute.

 In view of the above, we are liaising through this letter with the potential participating countries in Southeastern Asia-Oceania subregion and the relevant WMCs/RSMCs who may potentially wish to contribute to SWFP implementation in the subregion as feasible and needed.
-You are, therefore, requested to kindly designate a focal point/representative from your Service/Centre in case you are willing to join the SWFP implementation in Southeastern Asia-Oceania subregion.
+You are, therefore, requested to kindly designate a focal point/representative from your Service/Centre if you are willing to join the SWFP implementation in Southeastern Asia-Oceania subregion.
 Later, the WMO Secretariat in collaboration with development partners will organize online meeting(s) of the designated representatives/focal points to scope out the needs and requirements for SWFP implementation in the subregion.
-This scoping exercise will be useful in advancing the preparatory work that may be necessary for initiation of SWFP implementation including for consideration of organizing a face-to-face technical planning workshop and to establish a RSMT for SWFP-Southeastern Asia-Oceania as feasible and beneficial to the subregion.
+This scoping exercise will be useful in advancing the preparatory work that may be necessary for the initiation of SWFP implementation including for the consideration of organizing a face-to-face technical planning workshop and to establish an RSMT for SWFP-Southeastern Asia-Oceania as feasible and beneficial to the subregion.

-You are kindly requested to send designation of your representative/focal point using the prescribed form (Annex) to Mr Ata Hussain (ahussain@wmo.int) and Ms Karla Lienhart (klienhart@wmo.int) at the WMO Secretariat Headquarters in Geneva, with a copy to Mr Jochen Luther (jluther@wmo.int) at the WMO Regional Office for Asia and the South-West Pacific (RAP) in Singapore, as soon as possible but preferably no later than 25 March 2024.
-Later, the WMO Secretariat (both HQ and RAP) will coordinate with the designated representatives/focal points directly including for their participation in the virtual meeting(s) as feasible.
+You are kindly requested to send your designated representative/focal point using the prescribed form (Annex) to Mr Ata Hussain (ahussain@wmo.int) and Ms Karla Lienhart (klienhart@wmo.int) at the WMO Secretariat Headquarters in Geneva, with a copy to Mr Jochen Luther (jluther@wmo.int) at the WMO Regional Office for Asia and the South-West Pacific (RAP) in Singapore, as soon as possible but preferably no later than 25 March 2024.
+The WMO Secretariat (both HQ and RAP) will coordinate with the designated representatives/focal points directly in due course including for their participation in the virtual meeting(s) as feasible.

-I would like to express my appreciation for your continuing support to WMO activities.
+$\ensuremath{\mathrm{I}}$ would like to express my appreciation for your continuing support to WMO activities.